Types of Mesothelioma Imaging Tests

 Positron Emission Tomography (PET) Scans / PET-CT Scans

 Positron emission tomography (PET) is a type of imaging scan that uses a sugary radioactive substance to detect cancer cells.
-If you receive a PET, a low dose of a radioactive substance will be injected into your body and you will wait for approximately one hour before receiving a PET scan.
+If you receive a PET, a low dose of a radioactive substance will be injected into your body and you will wait for about one hour before receiving a PET scan.

-The PET scan uses the injected radioactive material to observe the contrast in this sugar consumption and see whether cells are cancerous, ultimately revealing where cancer has spread within your body.
+Cancer cells grow at a rapid pace, which causes them to consume a larger quantity of sugar than other cells.
+The PET scan uses the injected radioactive material to observe the contrast in this sugar consumption and see whether cells are cancerous, ultimately revealing where the cancer has spread within your body.